gabya07/ClaseBigData/README.md

 ```
 Especificamos los datos de entrada de la red neuronal 4 para caracteristicas, dos intermedias de 5 y 4, y 3 como salida en este caso las clases.
 almacenamos en el dt layers

+*We will specify entry data for the neural network as follow: 4 Characteritics, 2 Hidden layers of 5 and 4 and 3 for the output layer (the clases)
+We will save this into layers dt

 ```sh
 val layers = Array[Int](4, 5, 4, 3)
 ```
 Creamos el entrenador utilizando la libreria MultilayerPerceptronClassifier y asignamos los valores a sus parametros, todo esto lo guardamos en el dt trainer

+*We will user Library MultilayerPerceptronClassifier to create our trainer, parameter values must be assigned, dont forget to save everything into the trainer value

 ```sh
 val trainer = new MultilayerPerceptronClassifier() .setLayers(layers)